-- (i) During 2023, the Bank did not dispose of any financial assets measured at amortized cost.
-In 2022, the Bank sold its financial assets measured at amortized cost due to the adjustment of overseas investment risk exposure position, with a carrying amount of \$441,800 thousand and a disposition gain of \$1,727 thousand. - (ii) The Bank's financial assets measured at amortized cost were used as collateral, please refer to 11. - (j) Investments Accounted for Using Equity Method, net
+- (i) During 2024 and 2023, the Bank did not dispose of any financial assets measured at amortized cost. - (ii) The Bank's financial assets measured at amortized cost were used as collateral, please refer to 11. - (i) Bills and Bonds Sold under Repurchase Agreements